gemoc/ICSA2017Tutorial/readme.md

 ![](figs/22-transitions.png)

 ​:warning: At the end of this task, you must regenerate the Java code for your metamodel.
 Right click on the *fsm.genmodel* in the same folder as the metamodel and select reload.
-Next open it and in the tree editor, right click and select *generate all*.
+Next, open it and in the tree editor, right click and select *generate all*.

 ![](figs/22-reload-genmodel.png)